Don Herron’s Tub Shots – Part III

 A selection of Tub Shots were featured in the April, 1980 issue of Christopher Street, with football player David Kopay’s photo on the cover.

-Winston Fong, Performer – San Francisco, CA
+Actor/Playwright/Visual Artist/Puppeteer and Singer-songwriter Winston Tong – San Francisco, CA

 David Middaugh – Painter